etianen/django-herokuapp/README.md

 the Heroku Postgres database is, sadly, impossible, but you can run a local PostgreSQL server instead.
 If you're on OSX, then the excellent [Postgres.app][] will make this very easy.

-You can also run any other Django management command with the Heroku configuration by using the herokuapp subcommand.
+You can run any other Django management command using the Heroku configuration by using the `herokuapp` subcommand.
-For example, you can run a Django shell with the Heroku configuration like this:
+For example, you can run a Django shell using the Heroku configuration like this:

 ```
 $ ./manage.py herokuapp shell